Barnevelder Chicken, or ‘Barnies’ as they are affectionately known, are relative newcomers to the world of chickens.

 Skin and legs are yellow with four toes to each foot.

-It took a long time to standardize this breed; it was finally accepted to the Poultry Club of Great Britain in 1923.
+It took a long time to standardize this breed; they finally accepted it to the Poultry Club of Great Britain in 1923.
 It is classified as a soft feathered, heavy breed.

 The American Poultry Association recognized the double laced Barnevelder in 1991.
-They classify it as ‘continental’.
-The only variety standardized in Holland is the double laced variety.
+They classify it as ‘continental.’

 The original colors were partridge and double laced.
 Sadly, it is believed that the partridge variety may now be extinct.